University of London - Queen Mary (QMUL)

 English Language Requirements

-All students from countries where English is not the first language must supply an IBTOEFL, IELTS, PTE language test result or equivalent.
+All students from countries where English is not the first language must supply an IELTS or Pearsons Test of Academic English (PTE) language test result or equivalent.
 If you took your degree overseas and were taught in the English medium but your country'’s main language is not English, you still have to provide a language score.
 The standard of English language used varies from region to region and indeed from university to university.
 It is therefore vital that all such students provide English language scores.
-If you have not yet taken an IELTS/IBTOEFL test at the application stage, you should still apply.
-If your IELTS/TOEFL results are not yet available, you could be made a conditional offer, subject to our normal academic requirements.
+If you have not yet taken an IELTS test or equivalent at the application stage, you should still apply.
+If your IELTS results are not yet available, you could be made a conditional offer, subject to our normal academic requirements.

 You should bear in mind however that should your score be lower than our full requirement we may be able to assist you with pre-sessional language training (in the summer prior to the LLM).
 You should therefore provide a language score in good time.